Taniadz/shop/README.md

 There is possibility to save all http requests to database and display 10 last of then on the separate page /requests in the project.

+Only authenticated users(in admin page) may create and edit books.

+Unauthenticated requests have full read-only access.